Author: Craig Neil

 How to save money on train tickets in Scotland

-Not only will you save money on train tickets in Scotland but you’ll also help to reduce the environmental impact of travelling on the county’s already congested roads, and you’ll undoubtedly have a far more enjoyable time than sitting behind a lorry for hours on end on the A9 (shudder).
+By following the tips in this article, not only will you save money on train tickets in Scotland but you’ll also help to reduce the environmental impact of travelling on the county’s already congested roads.

-You’ll also be able to have a wee dram or three along the way and as most stations are close to the city centres you won’t even have to walk far when you disembark.
+You’ll also be able to have a wee dram or three along the way and as most stations are close to the city centres you won’t even have to walk far when you disembark at your final destination.